tvcutsem/tvcutsem.github.io/aboutme.md

   <sub>You don't grow old on the net.
 This is me way back in 2007 enjoying the ocean view on <a href="https://goo.gl/maps/memrB1jEYan">Rapa Nui</a>.</sub>
 </span>

-I'm a computer scientist.
-I work at [Bell Labs](https://www.bell-labs.com/usr/tom.van_cutsem), the research arm of Nokia (yes, that's the same Bell Labs that invented the transistor, the laser, UNIX, C and a host of other innovations).
-I have the privilege of leading a fantastic team there where we're always working at the cutting edge of research in software.
-At Bell Labs I co-architected the [WorldWideStreams](https://worldwidestreams.io) distributed stream processing platform.
+You've reached the blog of Tom Van Cutsem.
+I'm a computer scientist at [Bell Labs](https://www.bell-labs.com/usr/tom.van_cutsem), the research arm of Nokia (yes, [that](https://www.nytimes.com/2012/03/20/books/the-idea-factory-by-jon-gertner.html&_r=0) [Bell Labs](https://en.wikipedia.org/wiki/Bell_Labs)).
+I have the privilege of leading a fantastic team there where we're always working at the cutting edge of software research.
+Also at Bell Labs I co-architected the [WorldWideStreams](https://worldwidestreams.io) distributed stream processing platform.

 Prior to joining Bell Labs, I was a CS professor at the [Software Languages Lab](http://soft.vub.ac.be) of the [Vrije Universiteit Brussel](http://www.vub.ac.be).
 I also did my doctoral research there on [AmbientTalk](http://soft.vub.ac.be/amop), a distributed programming language designed for mobile ad hoc networks, which got featured in [MIT Technology Review](https://www.technologyreview.com/s/419956/new-languages-and-why-we-need-them/).